Monopolistically Competitive Search Equilibrium (with Alan Finkelstein Shapiro).

 Anticipated Productivity and the Labor Market (with Ryan Chahrour and Tristan Potter).

 We identify the main shock driving the covariance of the labor market and output.
-The shock drives strong business cycle comovement among output, consumption, investment, hours, and stock prices but is essentially orthogonal to business cycle fluctuations in TFP.
-Yet, the shock is associated with future persistent TFP fluctuations, consistent with theories of technology news.
-A standard labor search model in which wages are determined by a cash ow sharing rule, rather than the net present value of match surplus, matches the observed responses to TFP news.
-The response of the wage implied by this rule is consistent with the empirical responses of a broad panel of wage series.
+The shock induces business cycle patterns in output, consumption, investment, hours, and stock prices, and is orthogonal to business cycle fluctuations in TFP.
+Yet, the shock is associated with future TFP fluctuations, consistent with theories of technology news.
+A labor search model in which wages are determined by a cash flow sharing rule, rather than the present value of match surplus, matches the observed responses to TFP news.
+The response of the wage implied by this rule is consistent with a broad panel of wage series.

 Optimal Fiscal Policy with Endogenous Product Variety (with Alan Finkelstein Shapiro and Fabio Ghironi).

 We study Ramsey-optimal fiscal policy with endogenous product creation by forward-looking firms.
 Optimal policy balances monopoly incentives for entry with the welfare benefit of product variety.
-Depending on preferences over variety, it may be optimal to tax or subsidize firmsʼ dividend payments (or product creation) in the long run.
+Using standard preferences over product variety, it is optimal to tax firms' dividend payments (which directly influences firm creation) in the long run.
 Over the cycle, optimal policy induces smaller, but efficient, fluctuations of capital and labor markets than in an economy with exogenous fiscal policy calibrated to U.S. data.
 Decentralization requires zero intertemporal distortions and constant static distortions.
-We relate our results to Ramsey theory by developing welfare-relevant concepts of efficiency that take into account product creation and are therefore welfare-relevant.
+We relate our results to Ramsey theory by developing concepts of efficiency that take into account product creation and are therefore welfare-relevant.